 You can print out your own copy at NASA’s “For Educators” website.
 And you can find many more technical facts and figures about solstices and equinoxes in your recommended homeschool almanac.

-What calendrical events and astronomical alignments will you be marking in your homeschool this Hercules Term?Β π
+What calendrical events and astronomical alignments will you and your students be marking in your homeschool this Hercules Term?Β β±οΈ

 β‘β Watchers of the skies: Teaching your students about the seasons and the stars is one of the simplest and most enduring gifts you can give them.
 Your recommended River Houses astronomy guide has descriptions and maps of all the constellations that point out the seasonal highlights, and the astronomical section of your recommended world atlas has beautiful large charts of both celestial hemispheres.
 Why not find a dark-sky spot near you this month and spend some quality homeschool time beneath the starry vault.Β π

-β‘β Here, said the year: This is one of our regular posts on Homeschool Astronomy and on Homeschool Terms & Calendars.
-Add your name to our weekly mailing list and get great homeschool teaching ideas delivered right to your mailbox all through the homeschool year.Β πΒ βοΈΒ π·Β β±
+β‘β Here, said the year: This is one of our regular posts on Homeschool Astronomy and on the Homeschool Year.
+Add your name to our free weekly mailing list to get great homeschool teaching tips delivered right to your mailbox, fall, winter, spring, and summer.Β πΒ βοΈΒ π·Β β±